The Lake Oswego Preservation Society’s mission is: To preserve, protect and advocate on behalf of Lake Oswego’s built heritage.

 Advocacy is the most challenging aspect of the Lake Oswego Preservation Society’s mission.
 We firmly believe that if we don’t advocate on behalf of threatened landmark properties we are not doing our job as a non-profit with a mission of historic preservation.

 We have received recognition, both locally and statewide, for our historic preservation advocacy on behalf of Lake Oswego landmarks.
-In word, and deed, we honor our motto: “Advocate.
-Educate.
-Celebrate!”
-No other organization does what we do for Lake Oswego.

 We also advocate for all threatened landmarks, not just homes.
 An example of our land use advocacy saved the 1908 Christie School on the Marylhurst Campus.
 This building was originally a Catholic orphanage for girls and it has national, state, and local significance.
 The Society successfully retained the building’s landmark designation which prevents it from being demolished.